 - While the filling is cooking (but remembering to stir it every few minutes), return to your bowl of potatoes and add the mashed potato topping ingredients almond milk through pepper and mash or blend the potatoes to your desired consistency.
 Taste the potatoes and adjust the almond milk, salt and pepper to your liking.
 Cover the potatoes again with a plate to keep warm.

-- After the filling has cooked for 8 minutes, add 2 tbsp tomato paste and sauté for another 2 minutes or until carrots are fork tender and meat is browned.
+- After the filling has cooked for 8 minutes, add 2 tablespoons tomato paste and sauté for another 2 minutes or until carrots are fork tender and meat is browned.
 Hit the “Cancel,” button and using hot pads, remove the inner pot to a hot pad.
 Stir in scallions and then the salt, pepper, oregano and thyme.
 Set your oven to broil and place rack in the top position.

 - Remove from oven and let sit for a few minutes to cool.
 Cut into 8 square pieces and serve to plates with a spatula - a spatula with a square-edge works best.

-* This is an important safety step – if there is still water in the Instant Pot when you heat up cooking fat, it may cause the fat to violently splatter, leading to burns and a big mess.
+- Drying the inner pot: This is an important safety step – if there is still water in the Instant Pot when you heat up cooking fat, it may cause the fat to violently splatter, leading to burns and a big mess.

-** Totally optional.
+- Fancy design: Totally optional.
 I just took a fork and drew a wave over and over on the topping until it looked presentable.